BitskiCo/docs/docs/overview.md

 - Connect to the Ethereum network through our hosted nodes
 - Request access to a user's address
 - Submit transactions for approval on behalf of a user
-- Create and manage a wallet for your app
+- Create and manage a wallet for your backend app
-- Deploy contracts through your app wallet
+- Deploy contracts through your app's wallet

 ##### As a user, you can:
 - Use Ethereum apps without installing any software